Written by DiveThru Team

 What Is Unconditional Love?

-Unconditional.
-WOW that’s a heavy word, isn’t it?
+WOW that’s a heavy term, isn’t it?
 No strings attached, no expectations, no fine print, just… unconditional.
-This word is often paired together with ‘love’ and we loooove love!

 The problem with the term “unconditional love” is that it has a different definition for everyone who uses it.
 And this can get a little tricky because it can lead to us putting unrealistic expectations on ourselves or our partners.
 For some people, it might mean defending a friend regardless of whether they are right or wrong.
 For others, it might mean being the ‘responsible one’ and calling out a friend when they’re making a questionable decision.
 Either way, it’s really about giving in to the vulnerability of loving someone wholeheartedly.